theforeman/kafo/README.md

 argument handy.
 This will run puppet in noop so no change will be done to your system.
 Default value is false!

+Sometimes you may want kafo not to store answers from current run.
+You can disable saving by passing a --dont-save-answers argument (or -d for short).

 ## Parameters prefixes

 You probably noticed that every module parameter is prefixed by module name